hyzhak/ollama-mcp-server/memory-bank/activeContext.md

 - Prioritizing full API coverage and OpenAI compatibility.
 - Keeping configuration simple but flexible (env vars for endpoint, timeout, temperature).
 - "run" tool now supports an optional temperature parameter directly in its arguments for deterministic or creative outputs.
+- "run" tool does not support streaming in stdio MCP mode; response is accumulated and returned only after completion.
 - Focusing on robust error handling and compatibility with MCP SDK.

 ## Important Patterns and Preferences